miracle2k/django-assets/docs/index.rst

 The new ``CachedStaticFileStorage`` in Django 1.4 is able to rename all files to include their content hash in the filename, and rewrite references within your code.
-This is somewhat overlapping with our own :doc:`versioning system </expiry>`.
+This is somewhat overlapping with webassets' own :ref:`versioning system <webassets:expiry>`.

 If you prefer to use ``CachedStaticFileStorage``, you shouldn't run into any problems.
 Just make sure you run ``./manage.py assets build`` first, and